DNA-Evolutions/Angular-Demo-Application-Source/README.md

 **Update September 2021:**
 The replacement described in *Update June 2021* is no longer necessary.
 However, models already created need to be recreated.
-Further, the legacy endpoint is dropped, and the main-endpoint changed to <a href="https://swagger.dna-evolutions.com/v3/api-docs/Optimize" target="_blank">.
+Further, the legacy endpoint is dropped, and the main-endpoint changed to <a href="https://swagger.dna-evolutions.com/v3/api-docs/Optimize" target="_blank">swagger.dna-evolutions.com/v3/api-docs/Optimize</a>.

 ---